 Sea Holly

 With the scientific name, Erynigium Maritimum, we are best just calling them Sea Holly’s.
-These range in color from a light blue, to violet or purple color.
+These range in color from a light blue, to a violet or purple color.

 Purple Basil

-Fruit & Vegetables
+Purple Things – Fruit & Vegetables

 Elderberry

-The Elderberry, or sometimes just Elder, is very nutritional and a powerful antioxidant.
+The Elderberry, or sometimes just Elder, is a very nutritional and a powerful antioxidant.
 These berries can range in color from almost black to dark red, to lighter blue tints, and anything in-between.

 Eggplant